keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 1. Edit your local copy to modify some values

 1. Add the following string
-   to your `helm upgrade` command line to install Keptn with your configuration changes:
+   to your `helm upgrade` command to install Keptn with your configuration changes:

    ```shell